iVP-GmbH/iVP-gitbook/home/ivp-planning/machines/delete-objects.md

 # Delete Objects

-In iVP, selected objects can be deleted by either **clicking on the delete icon** located in the [2D-panel toolbar](../user-interface/the-2d-panel.md#the-toolbar-of-the-2d-panel) or by pressing the **Delete key**.
-Moreover it is possible by **right click on the object** in the 2D-panel and then selecting "Delete" from the appearing context menu.
+In iVP, selected objects can be deleted by either **clicking on the delete icon** located in the [2D View toolbar](../user-interface/the-2d-view.md#the-toolbar-of-the-2D View) or by pressing the **Delete key**.
+Moreover it is possible by **right click on the object** in the 2D View and then selecting "Delete" from the appearing context menu.

 {% embed url="https://youtu.be/7Vprataxi08?t=219" %}
 How to delete objects (german)